Hyuga, Japan: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be careful to get the correct type.
-A lot of adapters currently sold are just plug changers and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most areas.
+A plug adapter that supports outlet types A and B. Be careful to find the correct type.
+Most adapters available are simply plugs and require your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most places.

 A portable power bank, like this one